SBludau/BB_Patches_BIDS_DataStructur/README.md

 This dataset contains high-resolution histological image patches from the BigBrain project.
 Each patch represents a section of human cortex stained with the Merker method and manually annotated for cortical laminae.
 Cells were segmented automatically using a contour-based deep learning model.

-All data follows the BIDS (Brain Imaging Data Structure) standard with the Microscopy extension (BEP031).
+Planed to follow BIDS (Brain Imaging Data Structure) standard with the Microscopy extension (BEP031).

 ---